-Buying a home is exciting, but figuring out the financing side of things can feel overwhelming.
+Buying a home is exciting, but the financing side of things can feel overwhelming.
 Chin up: Choosing among the different types of mortgage loans isn’t all that painful if you know the lingo.
 Once you’ve done some homework and nailed down a budget and down payment amount, and you’ve reviewed your credit, you’ll have a better idea of what loan works best for your needs.

 Here’s a primer on some of the most common types of mortgages.